A man who was repeatedly raped by a caregiver has told the Royal Commission on Abuse in Care social workers ignored what was going on.

 The commission is holding public hearings focusing on state run residential homes and family foster homes.

-Meadows was abused by Nigel Hibberd who, with his wife, ran a family home in Henderson.
+The inquiry heard Meadows was abused by Nigel Hibberd who, with his wife, ran a family home in Henderson.

 He complained to the then Social Welfare Department and later found out he was not the first.

 "Why the hell did social welfare place me under his care knowing that there was already complaints.
 When I found out later on, I was absolutely gobsmacked."

 While Meadows was moved to a new home, the department recommended that the Hibberds continue looking after three other children in their care.